 Another area to showcase is the City's relationship with the landfill.
 It will be an informative journey to explore the history, the confrontations, and the healing of the land.
 Since the Baylands was previously part of the Bay, the history of the early indifference to the consequences of filling the Bay to the present awareness of its ecological importance should be taught.
-A possible historical exhibit could be incorporated within the Recology campus.
+A possible historical exhibit could be incorporated within the Recology campus, and a museum showcasing the history of Brisbane and the Baylands could be considered.